finanalyst/grav-plugin-datatables/README.md

 </script>
 ```
 ## Limitations
 This version of the shortcode does not allow for DataTable plugins.
-This should be fairly easy to add by including plugin configuration codes for each plugin required.
+This should be fairly easy to add, perhaps by including plugin configuration codes for each plugin required.

 However, it would be interesting to see whether there is any need to add plugins.

 ## Credits